 Acne is a chronic disease that affects a majority of those 12 to 24 years of age and may continue to afflict some patients well into adulthood.
 The effective early treatment of acne in sufferers of all ages and types is critical and the acne patient or parents of a child or teen with acne should not “wait it out”.
 The key to treatment is consistent control since acne is not “cured” as are other skin diseases.

 What causes my skin to develop acne and what does not?

 Many patients have various beliefs and perceptions regarding the cause of acne.
 It is only natural to think that acne results from something you did or didn’t do, something you ate or didn’t eat, or something that you came in contact with.
 The worry list is almost endless and most of them are totally without basis.
 In reality, acne happens for reasons that for the most part are out of our control.
 We can’t control changes in the cells of our pores, the fact that P. acnes lives on the skin, or the fact that our oil glands produce oil.
 During puberty normal hormones in the body cause the oil glands to grow and secrete more oil on the face, chest, back, and scalp.
 The P. acnes bacteria live on all skin – both the skin of teenagers and adults who have acne, and also on the skin of those not affected by acne.

 What can I do about my acne?

-It is a good idea to consider a moisturizer that contains a sunscreen.
-Some Mission Viejo and OC residents are concerned that moisturizers or other makeup could cause or aggravate acne.
+It is a good idea to consider a moisturizer that contains sunscreen.
+Some residents are concerned that moisturizers or other makeup could cause or aggravate acne.
 In most cases, this is not true.
-Most products from major companies are now tested in advance to show that they are non-comedogenic (don’t cause acne).
+Most products from major companies are now tested in advance to show that they are non-comedogenic (won’t cause acne).
 Some people have used the strips designed to remove debris from the pores.
 There is no harm with gentle use of these strips, which some people feel improves the appearance of their skin.

 Dermatology Foundation – www.dermatologyfoundation.org